AventusDAO/avn-gateway-api/lambdas/README.md

 5. Include YOUR_LAMBDA in the LAMBDA array in update.js.

 ## Update the code on AWS
-Run 'node update.js YOUR_LAMBDA' or 'node update.js all' from the lambdas root directory.
+From the lambdas root directory run 'node update.js YOUR_LAMBDA' or 'node update.js' to update all lambdas.

 ### Testing
 For local testing, uncomment the 'testlocal' function at the bottom of the lambda's index.js.